 A Trekking on Everest with a new circuit, out of the usual tracks.
 We will take you to know an incredibly fascinating valley: the Thame valley and the Bothe Koshi river.
-Along this valley, which extends to the foot of Cho Oyu, Tibetan caravans descend through Nangpa La.
+Along this valley, which extends to Cho Oyu’s foot, Tibetan caravans descend through Nangpa La.
 As many centuries ago they transport goods for sale in the Khumbu valley to the Namche Bazaar market.
-With the crossing of the best known Cho La and the achievement of the famous Kalapattar and the Everest base camp, an itinerary that combines novelty and tradition is completed.
-An itinerary for those who also want to discover new views and new paths, experimenting for the most part with very uncrowded spaces and dimensions compared to what happens going up to Everest along the most popular Khumbu valley .
+With the crossing of the best known Cho La and the famous Kalapattar and the Everest base camp’s achievement, an itinerary that combines novelty and tradition is completed.
+An itinerary for those who also want to discover new views and new paths, experimenting for the most part with very uncrowded spaces and dimensions compared to what happens going up to Everest along the most popular Khumbu valley.

 Departure from Italy with scheduled flight.